dret/webconcepts/concepts/http-authentication-scheme/SCRAM-SHA-1.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-authentication-scheme/SCRAM-SHA-1"
 title:         "HTTP Authentication Scheme: SCRAM-SHA-1"
+concept-name:  HTTP Authentication Scheme
+concept-value: SCRAM-SHA-1
 description: "HTTP SCRAM is an HTTP Authentication mechanism whose client response and server challenge messages are text-based messages containing one or more attribute-value pairs separated by commas.
 SCRAM-SHA-1 is registered for database compatibility with implementations of RFC 5802 that want to also expose HTTP access to a related service, but it is not recommended for new deployments."
 ---